Length: 56 - 81 mm

 Females may be seen flying in the evening, with an orange egg-ball on the tip of their upcurved abdomen.
 Soon they will place the eggs on the stem of a water plant, where the ball will unroll to form an egg-rope about half a meter long.

-Prince Baskettail is among the more common species in eastern North America, found in every state east of Texas and Nebraska, and in a number of provinces.
+Prince baskettail is among the more common emerald species in eastern North America, found in every U.S. state east of Texas and Nebraska, and in a number of provinces of Canada.

 An Australian researcher (Stange, 1981) used corduliids to examine the purpose and function of ocelli in dragonflies.
 Using a wind tunnel and LED pinpoint light sources, he showed that the dragonflies moved their head around the pitch axis in response to light changes perceived by the median ocellus (moving the apex of the head toward the light).
 Changes in light perceived by the lateral ocelli induced the dragonflies to move their head along the roll axis.
 The author suggested that one function of the ocelli is to help the dragonfly detect the contrast between the ground and the sky, in both dim and bright light.